Ansys HFSS and STK for Communications and Radar Analysis

 2. Select the Model Specs sub-tab.

-3. Click the Antenna Models Component Selector ().
+3. Click the Antenna Model Component Selector ().

-4. Select the Cosine Squared Aperture Rectangular Antenna Model in the Select Component window.
+4. Select the Cosine Squared Aperture Rectangular () in Antenna Model list when the Select Component dialog box opens.

 Setting the Cosine Squared Aperture Rectangular Antenna Model's properties